Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling

-\item \textbf{GSKs:} ``\textit{A GSK aims to deliver the best forecast of the impact on Critical Network Elements of a net-position change [and] is calculated according to the reported available market driven power plant potential of each TSO divided by the sum of market driven power plant potential in the bidding zone. }''. \citep[p.
-38ff]{50hertz_documentation_2020}
+``\textit{A GSK aims to deliver the best forecast of the impact on Critical Network Elements of a net position change [and] is calculated according to the reported available market driven power plant potential of each TSO divided by the sum of market driven power plant potential in the bidding zone.}''